sheva000/bookstore-project/README.md

 9. Wait until the instalation is finished
 10. To start the project: type "npm run dev" in the frontend terminal, and "npm run start:dev" in the backend terminal
 11. The frontend terminal will display a link to the application (in my case http://localhost:5173).
 Open this link in your browser to access the Bookstore application.

+Notes:
+Make sure Node.js is installed on your system